Stringy ER=EPR: Introduction and Overview

+Each of these CFT dualities relates worldsheet string theory with a Euclidean black hole target space characterized by a contractible Euclidean time circle, to a dual geometry with a non-contractible time circle, together with a potential built of winding operators.
+Continuing the target time in the first case yields the ER description of a string in a two-sided, Lorentzian black hole.
+The other yields the EPR description of a string in a disconnected target.
+The challenge in the latter case is to understand what it means to define a Lorentzian string theory by continuation from a Euclidean background containing insertions of Euclidean time winding operators.

+Developing a formalism for the Lorentzian treatment of backgrounds built with Euclidean time winding operators is the other main goal of our work.
+We will argue that these string theories are defined by choosing an appropriate contour of integration on the string moduli space.
+In the neighborhood of Euclidean time winding insertions, the contour involves a deformation in the sense of angular quantization (as opposed to the more familiar contour of radial quantization \cite{Witten:2013pra}), that renders the moduli integral well-defined when Lorentzian scattering operators collide with Euclidean winding insertions.
+This results in a Hilbert space picture in which the euclidean time winding operators define particular states in the BRST quantization of extended strings with asymptotics determined by the angularly quantized operator.

+We apply this formalism to the winding operators in sine-Liouville theory and its AdS$_3$ cousin described above, and show that they correspond to pairs of entangled folded strings emanating from the strongly coupled interiors of the disconnected targets.
+The full theories have a condensate of such strings.
+In the ``infinitesimal'' versions of these dualities, which relate different descriptions of the same operator in the black hole target CFT, the winding side corresponds to a specific state in the extended string Hilbert space with both endpoints at the bifurcation point.

-In the remainder of this introduction, we give an overview of the formulation of these dualities.
-They are defined by the Lorentzian continuation of CFT dualities for Euclidean black hole target spaces in two and three dimensions.
-As we describe below, the essential feature of a Euclidean duality required to realize $\mrm{ER=EPR}$ upon continuation is that the Euclidean time circle should be contractible on one side of the duality and non-contractible on the other.
+In the remainder of this introduction, we give an overview of these results.
+As just mentioned, the $\mathrm{ER = EPR}$ dualities that we propose are defined by the Lorentzian continuation of CFT dualities for Euclidean black hole target spaces.
+The essential feature of a Euclidean duality required to realize $\mrm{ER=EPR}$ upon continuation is that the Euclidean time circle should be contractible on one side of the duality and non-contractible on the other.
 The contractible ER description produces a state in a connected Lorentzian geometry with a horizon upon continuation, while the non-contractible EPR description gives a state in a disconnected geometry.
 By consistency, the non-contractible description must feature a mechanism that violates the winding number conservation law around the Euclidean time circle, since the string can unwind in the contractible dual.
 One could imagine that this winding violation is accomplished by the inclusion of D-branes or by a potential that explicitly breaks the symmetry.\footnote{Or by strong-coupling effects.}

 The presence of D-branes would allow closed strings wrapping the Euclidean time direction to break into pairs of open strings ending on the brane.
 Equivalently, the boundary state of the D-brane in the worldsheet CFT is a linear combination of states with different Euclidean time winding numbers.
 Such a duality would necessarily involve the cancellation of string loop diagrams on the EPR side with tree-level effects on the ER side, however, which may be complicated.